hyperledger-archives/grid-rfcs/0000-catalog.md

 - Address of the Catalog the catalog_product is related too
 - Address of the catalog_product namespace schema and the catalog_product’s properties must match

-The outputs for ProductCreateAction must include:
+The outputs for CatalogProductCreateAction must include:

 - Address of the Catalog_Product created